-Table 14: Cloudera Navigator - Navigator Audit Server
+Table 17: Cloudera Navigator - Navigator Audit Server

 Entity Navigator Audit Server Default Storage Location Any Supported RDBMS.
-See Installing and Configuring Databases .
+See Installing and Configuring Databases.
 Storage Configuration Defaults Default: 90 Days retention Where to Control Data Retention or Min/Max Navigator Audit Server storage usage is controlled by configuring how many days of data it may retain.
 Any older data are purged.
-To configure data retention in the Cloudera Manager Administration Console, select Home > Cloudera Management Service > Configuration > Navigator Audit Server Default Group and edit the following property: Navigator Audit Server Data Expiration Period In Navigator Audit Server, purge audit data of various auditable services when the data reaches this age in days.
+To configure data retention in the Cloudera Manager Administration Console: Go the Cloudera Management Service.
+Click the Configuration tab.
+Select Scope > Navigator Audit Server or Cloudera Management Service (Service-Wide).
+4. Select Category > Main.
+Locate the Navigator Audit Server Data Expiration Period property or search for it by typing its name in the Search box.
+Navigator Audit Server Data Expiration Period In Navigator Audit Server, purge audit data of various auditable services when the data reaches this age in days.
 By default, Navigator Audit Server keeps data about audits for 90 days.
+6. Click Save Changes to commit the changes.
 Sizing, Planning, and Best Practices The size of the Navigator Audit Server database directly depends on the number of audit events the cluster's audited services generate.
 Normally the volume of HDFS audits exceed the volume of other audits (all other components like MRv1, Hive and Impala read from HDFS, which generates additional audit events).
 The average size of a discrete HDFS audit event is ~1 KB.
 For a busy cluster of 50 hosts with ~100K audit events generated per hour, the Navigator Audit Server database would consume ~2.5 GB per day.
 To retain 90 days of audits at that level, plan for a database size of around 250 GB.
-If other configured cluster services generate roughly the same amount of data as the HDFS audits, plan for the Navigator Audit Server database to require around 500 GB of storage for 90 days of data.
-Notes: Individual Hive and Impala queries themselves can be very large.
+If other configured

+Entity Navigator Audit Server cluster services generate roughly the same amount of data as the HDFS audits, plan for the Navigator Audit Server database to require around 500 GB of storage for 90 days of data.
+Notes: • Individual Hive and Impala queries themselves can be very large.
 Since the query itself is part of an audit event, such audit events consume space in proportion to the length of the query.
 The amount of space required increases as activity on the cluster increases.
 In some cases, Navigator Audit Server databases can exceed 1TB for 90 days of audit events.
 Benchmark your cluster periodically and adjust accordingly.
 Use this table to map Product Compatibility Matrix for Cloudera Navigator versions to Cloudera Manager versions.

-Table 15: Cloudera Navigator - Navigator Metadata Server
+Table 18: Cloudera Navigator - Navigator Metadata Server